 This will be to ensure your mouth and jaw is strong enough to support a dental implant FOR LIFE!

-Here at the Gentle Dental, we are implant specialists and know the concern patients have when it comes to pre-implant procedures.
+Here at the Gentle Dental, we are implant dentists and understand the concerns patients have when it comes to pre-implant procedures.

 Perhaps you may want a second opinion concerning your implant treatment and what steps you will need to take to make this a reality.
 Let us have a look and tell you what we think.